Parihsz/tuffutils/README.md

 * Mostly lightweight.
 They are single file modules.
 Some contain red blox dependencies that you can easily swap out.
 * The performance sensitive ones (like Grid) have been optimized as much as possible.
 Though keep in mind they are modified to be more generalized for open source and can be optimized further for your specific usecase.
 * Has niche modules that have never been made, but may have certain usecases.
+* Can be built upon or used as full blown systems, allowing for quicker development time.
 * The API was made to be easy to understand, use and can fit in most codebases.
 * Fully typed with ``--!strict``